-If you are trying to improve your credit, then a credit builder loan can be a good option.
+If you have negative credit history and are trying to improve your credit, then a credit builder loan can be a good option.
 However, before you apply for one, you need to understand both how they work and who they are best for.

 Improving credit can take years while you wait for negative remarks to fall off your credit report.
 But with a credit builder loan, instead of taking a passive approach waiting for updates on your report, you can take an active approach that will help build your credit.